Linux2010/Linux2010/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning analytics and AGI
+- 🌱 I’m currently learning Data analytics and AGI
 - 📫 How to reach me: linuxmorebetter@gmail.com

 <!--